GoogleChrome/developer.chrome.com/site/en/docs/devtools/workspaces/index.md

 maps][4].

 The DevTools community works to support the capabilities provided by source maps across a [variety of frameworks and tools](/docs/devtools/javascript/source-maps/#use_a_supported_preprocessor).
-If you run into issues while using Workspace with your framework of choice, or you get it working after some custom configuration, please [start a thread in the mailing list][5] or [ask a question on Stack Overflow][6] to share your knowledge with the rest of the DevTools community.
+If you run into issues while using a workspace with your framework of choice, or you get it working after some custom configuration, please [start a thread in the mailing list][5] or [ask a question on Stack Overflow][6] to share your knowledge with the rest of the DevTools community.